-Be a Hero to a Hero.
+Be a Hero for a Hero.
 Become a Puppy Parent.

 Warrior Canine Connection is a non-profit organization which breeds, raises and trains dogs with the assistance of Veterans suffering from PTSD.
 These dogs are eventually placed as mobility service dogs, family support dogs or therapy dogs for Wounded Warriors.
 It is seeking volunteers to serve as Puppy Parents for future service dogs in training.